Maternal & Infant Health Track

 What am I going to get out of this experience?

-Throughout your time on the Maternal and Infant Health track, you will meet amazing people will learn practical skills for making an impact: assessment, program planning, education, advocacy, outreach, and evaluation.
+Throughout your time on the Maternal and Infant Health Track, you will meet amazing people will learn practical skills for making an impact: program planning, community health assessment, collaborative prioritization processes, and resource allocation.
 You will gain experience in multiple tech platforms for surveys, data, and design.
-By the end of the internship, you will have created and evaluated a real social media campaign for your work portfolio.
-We will also teach you how to package the skills you’ve learned to make you marketable to future employers.
+By the end of the internship, you will have donated to an organization doing evidence-based programs in a high priority area.
+Interns are able to package the skills learned for work portfolios for future employers.

 How do I join?